PlayCover/PlayBook/PlayBook/src/getting_started/troubleshoot_login.md

 5. Open Genshin
     - You're done!
 Enjoy playing Genshin!

 If you've already tried this and it did not work, try `sudo nvram boot-args="amfi_get_out_of_my_way=1"` as boot-args instead of the ones above.
 Also try deleting any items related to your game in Keychain Access and try enabling jailbreak detection bypass in your app settings.
-If your app still does not work, please open a app/game support request [here](https://github.com/PlayCover/PlayCover/issues/new/choose).
+If your app still does not work, please open an app/game support request [here](https://github.com/PlayCover/PlayCover/issues/new/choose) after searching for similar issues.